Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Experiments

 \subsection{Extracting semantics of virtual scenes}

-First, we investigate how much semantics, if any, CLIP vision encoders are able to extract from artificial scenes that are often encountered in RL environments.
-We compare the two smallest ResNet and ViT architectures, namely RN50 and ViT-B/16, since those add the least amount of computational overhead to SHELM.
-In this regard, we look at observations sampled via a random policy, propagate them through the CLIP vision encoder and retrieve the closest tokens in the CLIP embedding space according to the procedure described in \cref{subsec:shelm}. \cref{fig:clip_backbone_miniworld} and \cref{fig:clip_backbone_avalon} in the appendix show token rankings for the MiniWorld and Avalon environments, respectively.
-We find that the retrieval of tokens strongly varies between vision encoder architectures.
+First, we analyse whether CLIP vision encoders are able to extract semantics from artificial scenes that are typically encountered in RL environments.
+We compare the two smallest ResNet \citep{he_deep_2016} and ViT \citep{dosovitskiy_image_2021} architectures, namely RN50 and ViT-B/16, since those add the least amount of computational overhead to SHELM.
+In this regard, we look at observations sampled via a random policy, provide them to the CLIP vision encoder and retrieve the closest tokens in the CLIP embedding space as explained in \cref{subsec:shelm}.
+We find that the retrieval of tokens strongly varies between vision encoder architectures for MiniWorld and Avalon (see \cref{fig:clip_backbone_miniworld} and \cref{fig:clip_backbone_avalon} in the appendix).
 The differences are especially prominent for MiniWorld environments, where the ViT-B/16 encoder recognizes shapes and colors, whereas RN50 ranks entirely unrelated concepts highest.
-More photorealistic observations from the Avalon benchmark show a similar, but less prominent trend.
-We also observe a strong bias towards abstract tokens such as \emph{screenshot}, \emph{biome}, or \emph{render}.
+More photorealistic observations from the Avalon benchmark show a similar, but less pronounced trend.
+We also observe a strong bias toward abstract tokens such as \emph{screenshot}, \emph{biome}, or \emph{render}.
 We alleviate the retrieval of these tokens by including them in our prompts for retrieval.
-Therefore, instead of using the prompt ``An image of a $\texttt{<tok>}_n$'', we consider prompts such as ``A screenshot of a $\texttt{<tok>}_n$'', or ``A biome containing a $\texttt{<tok>}_n$'', where $\texttt{<tok>}_n$ stands for the $n$-th token in $\cV$.
-The full list of prompts for the different environments can be found in \cref{tab:env_prompts} in the appendix.
+Therefore, instead of using the prompt ``An image of a $\texttt{<tok>}$'', we consider prompts such as ``A screenshot of a $\texttt{<tok>}$'', or ``A biome containing a $\texttt{<tok>}$'', where $\texttt{<tok>}$ stands for a token in $\cV$.
+We only use prompts for Avalon and Psychlab, since the effect of this prompting scheme was negligible on the other environments. \cref{tab:env_prompts} in the appendix features the full list of prompts for the two environments.
+We also add an analysis on using off-the-shelf captioning engines, such as BLIP-2 \citep{li_blip2_2023} in \cref{app:token_retrieval}.
+We find that, while BLIP-2 correctly recognizes shapes, colors, and objects, it lacks accuracy in their compositionality.
 Based on this analysis we use the ViT-B/16 encoder in combination with our designed prompts as semantics extractor for SHELM.